 \IEEEpubidadjcol

 To address the aforementioned challenges, an \textit{algorithm unrolling} framework known as matrix-inverse-free WMMSE was introduced in \cite{pellaco2021matrix, pellaco2023matrix}.
 The core idea is to eliminate matrix inversions using first-order methods to improve algorithmic parallelism.
-The work in \cite{pellaco2021matrix} first applied multi-step \textit{projected gradient descent}~(PGD) to replace the matrix inversion in the precoder update for multi-user multiple-input single-output systems.
-This direction was further extended in \cite{pellaco2023matrix}, which incorporated the Schulz iteration~\cite{schulz1933iterative} to avoid all matrix inversions, thereby generalizing the matrx-inverse-free WMMSE approach to MU-MIMO scenarios.
+The work in \cite{pellaco2021matrix} first applied multi-step \textit{projected gradient descent}~(PGD) to replace the matrix inversion in the precoder update for multi-user multiple-input single-output systems (MU-MISO).
+This direction was further extended in \cite{pellaco2023matrix}, which incorporated the Schulz iteration~\cite{schulz1933iterative} to avoid all matrix inversions, thereby generalizing the matrix-inverse-free WMMSE approach to MU-MIMO scenarios.
 While these unrolling methods achieved better empirical performances, they often suffer from limited generalization capability.
-Within MU-MIMO systems, the matrix inversion during the precoder update remains the most computationally expensive operation in WMMSE, while inversion operations for auxiliary variables, with the complexity proportional to the number of user antennas, impose a negligible computational overhead.
-To avoid the precoder matrix inversion operations, the authors of~\cite{zhao2023rethinking, zhao2025universal} demonstrated that any non-trivial solution to WSR maximization must satisfy the SPC with equality.
+Within MU-MIMO systems, the matrix inversion during the precoder update remains the most computationally expensive operation in WMMSE, while inversion operations for auxiliary variables, with the complexity proportional to the number of user antennas, impose only negligible computational overhead.
+To avoid the precoder matrix inversion operations, the authors of~\cite{zhao2023rethinking} demonstrated that any non-trivial solution to WSR maximization must satisfy the SPC with equality.
 This key finding reveals an inherent low-dimensional subspace structure within the optimal precoder.
-Leveraging this structure, they proposed a reduced-complexity algorithm named reduced-WMMSE~(R-WMMSE).
-Although this structural insight reduces the computational complexity to being linear in the number of BS antennas, it introduces cubic complexity in the number of users.
-This cubic dependence adversely impacts the efficiency of R-WMMSE and presents a scalability limitation in large-scale user scenarios.
-For the quadratic transform~\cite{shen2018fractional1}, the authors of~\cite{shen2024accelerating, chen2025fast} proposed to optimize the non-homogeneous bound of the quadratic term in the transformed objective function, thereby circumventing the need for matrix inversion.
-They also incorporated Nesterov’s extrapolation to accelerate convergence, which has been empirically shown to improve the performance of WMMSE when applied specifically to the precoder update step~\cite{zhou2023novel}.
+Leveraging this structure, they proposed a reduced-complexity algorithm named reduced-WMMSE~(R-WMMSE). { Subsequent work~\cite{zhao2025universal} extended R-WMMSE from the single-cell WSR problem to a general beamforming optimization problem in multi-cell systems.
+While this structural insight reduces the computational complexity to linear in the number of BS antennas, it introduces cubic complexity in the number of users.
+In particular, the computational complexity for multi-cell scenarios becomes cubic in the total number of users across all cells. } This cubic dependence adversely impacts the efficiency of R-WMMSE and presents a scalability limitation in large-scale user scenarios.
+For QT~\cite{shen2018fractional1}, the authors of~\cite{shen2024accelerating} proposed to optimize the non-homogeneous bound of the quadratic term in the transformed objective function, thereby circumventing the need for matrix inversion.
+Subsequently, this method was extended to multi-cell beamforming design for integrated sensing and communications (ISAC)~\cite{chen2025fast}.
+They also incorporated Nesterov's extrapolation to accelerate convergence, which has been empirically shown to improve the performance of WMMSE when applied specifically to the precoder update step~\cite{zhou2023novel}.
 However, this algorithm is only applicable to scenarios with a single data stream.